remarcable/disrupting-ethberlin/Readme.md

 ## Motivation and Story

-My motivation for this hackathon was to make an immediate impact.
-I wanted to build something that would make ETHBerlin better for everyone.
+Our motivation for this hackathon was to make an immediate impact.
+We wanted to build something that would make ETHBerlin better for everyone.

-Something I quickly noticed was that although there were many so-called "experiences", none of them were organized by hackers like me.
+Something we quickly noticed was that although there were many so-called "experiences", none of them were organized by hackers like me.
 They all came from big crypto companies (who probably had to pay for the privilege).

 What about "decentralization"?

-I was frustrated that there wasn't a platform for co-creation.
+We were frustrated that there wasn't a platform for co-creation.
 The whole event was all about consumption, against its stated spirit.
-I saw sponsored experiences, lots of consumerism, and tasty food.
+We saw sponsored experiences, lots of consumerism, and tasty food.

-I immediately started talking to people about it and slowly came up with an idea: A board in a central place where people could add their own mini-events like discussions, workshops or even lectures.
+We immediately started talking to people about it and slowly came up with an idea: A board in a central place where people could add their own mini-events like discussions, workshops or even lectures.

-And since we are web3, I wanted to do it digitally.
+And since we are web3, we wanted to do it digitally.
 But how?

 ### Unique approach for immediate impact

-I knew that coding would take too long.
-I needed to move quickly to make an impact.
+We knew that coding would take too long.
+We needed to move quickly to make an impact.

-So the first thing I did was build a **static figma mockup** showing some existing events and a telegram QR code.
+So the first thing we did was build a **static figma mockup** showing some existing events and a telegram QR code.

-Through some undisclosed means, I got it onto **all the big screens at ETHBerlin**, so people would notice and use it immediately.
+Through some undisclosed means, we got it onto **all the big screens at ETHBerlin**, so people would notice and use it immediately.

-I quickly cloned a random [Telegram bot boilerplate](https://github.com/AlexMubarakshin/ts-telegraf-boilerplate) which logged the inputs to the console, so I could receive new events.
-Once this was done people could add events on their own – and I **updated the mockup by hand**.
+We quickly cloned a random [Telegram bot boilerplate](https://github.com/AlexMubarakshin/ts-telegraf-boilerplate) which logged the inputs to the console, so we could receive new events.
+Once this was done people could add events on their own – and we **updated the mockup by hand**.

-At the same time, I began working on a full-blown Next application and building out the bot's functionality - until I could **replace the mockup with a working version**.
+At the same time, we began working on a full-blown Next application and building out the bot's functionality - until we could **replace the mockup with a working version**.

 Around the same time, the **Open Source Orchestra** had their jam at The Patio – and the **screens advertised it all around ETHBerlin** so that as many people as possible could join or watch this co-created experience.